AI Training ROI: How to Measure What Matters Beyond Completion Rates

 - Time-to-proficiency assessment (manager + self-reported)

-- Calculate actual ROI: compare productivity metrics for trained vs. untrained groups
+- Calculate actual ROI: compare productivity metrics for trained vs. untrained groups, or compare post-training metrics to baseline

 - Build your business case for the next round of investment